pakrym/pipelines/pipelines.md

         if (remaining == 0)
         {
-            // Resize the buffer and copy all of the data var newBuffer = new byte[buffer.Length * 2];
+            var newBuffer = new byte[buffer.Length * 2];
             Buffer.BlockCopy(buffer, 0, newBuffer, 0, buffer.Length);
             buffer = newBuffer;